-MI Savings portfolios
+MI Savings Portfolios

-- Let savers choose the balance of risk and long-term growth potential
+- Let savers choose the balance of risk and long-term growth potential that's right for them.

 BlackRock uses sophisticated asset allocation techniques to work out the optimal long-term strategic asset mix that matches each portfolio’s target risk level.